Does Mockingbird have a specific focus? Isn’t it basically a pop-culture blog?

 How is Mockingbird funded?

 The work of Mockingbird is made possible by the gifts of private donors and churches.
-Our annual operating budget is roughly $170,000, and with virtually no overhead, your gift translates directly into mission and ministry.
+Our annual fundraising burden is roughly $290,000, and with supremely limited overhead, your gift translates directly into mission and ministry.
 For a separate Q&A on the finances of Mockingbird, or to support our work, please head over to our Support Page.